Persona 4: Persona 4 Golden

-After the Investigation Team defeats Ameno-sagiri, Marie disappears from the Velvet Room, and Margaret promises to find her for Yu.
+After the Investigation Team defeats Ameno-sagiri, Marie disappears from the Velvet Room; if Marie's social link has been maxed out, Margaret promises to find her for Yu.
 The Investigation Team decide to take a skiing trip together, during which time they stumble upon a cabin with a TV inside.
 The TV turns out to be a portal to the Hollow Forest, where Marie has fled to.
 With the Hollow Forest on the verge of collapsing, the Investigation Team rushes to save her; if they fail to do so, Marie disappears from their memories.
-They find Marie, who reveals that she is Kusumi-no-Okami, created to act as a spy for Ameno-sagiri in order to learn what humanity wished for; with Ameno-sagiri defeated, the fog has now been absorbed into her body.
+If they succeed, they find Marie, who reveals that she is Kusumi-no-Okami, created to act as a spy for Ameno-sagiri in order to learn what humanity wished for; with Ameno-sagiri defeated, the fog has now been absorbed into her body.
 Marie's plan is to kill herself so that the fog will not spread over the world again, but the Investigation Team refuses to allow her to die, defeating her and freeing her from the fog's control.

-After defeating Izanami-no-Okami, Marie reveals that she is actually Izanami-no-Mikoto, who originally wished to both protect humanity and grant its wishes, but as people changed and stopped wishing for truth, her wishes splintered into her and Izanami-no-Okami.
-With Kunino-sagiri, Ameno-sagiri, and Izanami-no-Okami fused with her, she becomes whole again and disappears from the Velvet Room.
-Should the true ending play out, the game will skip to late August, five months after the last scene of the true ending and two months after the events of Persona 4 Arena Ultimax, where Yu returns to Inaba for the summer.
-Upon exiting the train station, he discovers that Namatame is running for mayor in order to atone for his previous actions.
-Yu eventually meets up with his friends, who have all changed since the last time they all met, and heads to the Dojima household, where a surprise party was set up earlier by Dojima.

-While eating, Yu learns about the recent changes in the neighborhood, is informed that Adachi has become a model prisoner, and sees Marie on the news as the popular new weather girl.
-Depending on the player's choices, she may also declare her love for Yu while the main group watches on, much to their disbelief.
-Nanako will then whisper something into everyone's ear before they all welcome Yu "home".
-As the rest of the Investigation Team starts to criticize Kanji for saying something different than everyone else, Yu responds by smiling brightly, and a new post-credits scene shows another group picture of Yu and his friends including Marie all smiling together.
+If the Investigation Team both rescued Marie and defeated Izanami-no-Okami, the player obtains the "Golden" ending, in which Marie realizes that she is actually Izanami-no-Mikoto, the true form of the goddess Izanami, who originally wished to both protect humanity and grant its wishes, but as people changed and stopped wishing for truth, her wishes splintered into her and Izanami-no-Okami.
+With Kunino-sagiri, Ameno-sagiri, and Izanami-no-Okami fused with her, she becomes whole again and disappears from the Velvet Room for good.
+After the events of the original game's true ending, the Golden ending skips to an epilogue set in late August, five months after Yu's departure, as he returns to Inaba for the summer.
+He reunites with his friends, who have all changed since the last time they all met.
+During a surprise party with his friends, Ryotaro, and Nanako, Yu discovers, among others, that Namatame is running for mayor in order to atone for his previous actions, that Adachi has become a model prisoner, and that Marie has a new identity as a popular TV anchor presenting the weather, which she seemingly is able to control.
+At Nanako's suggestion, everyone gives Yu a formal but joyful welcome "home"; as they chastise Kanji for saying something different than everyone else, Yu smiles brightly.
+The game ends showing a brand new group picture of Yu and his friends, including Marie, all smiling together.